-We will not offer virtual, synchronous instruction for absences for other reasons.
+We will not offer virtual, synchronous instruction for absences for other reasons, unless the school district or school closes due to COVID-19.

 What happens if the health data continues to show more and more coronavirus cases?

 If the Health Data indicate a need to shift our schedule, we will transition in the potential following ways?